Brief: Design an engaging experience for visitors of Carnegie Museum of Natural History (CMNH).

 Visitors first arrive at the center station.
 Here, they first select three animals on the screen to visit, then they collect gear and get basic instruction.

-Ranger Joe is present throughout the adventure to set the tone for the experience and provide audio instruction.
+Ranger Joe is the mascot of the adventure.
+He is present throughout the adventure to set the tone for the experience and provide audio instruction.

 Several items are given to visitors to encourage imaginary and role play, spark curiosity and foster great communication between children and their parents.